A Guide to Chasen - The All-important Matcha Whisk

 Always store the whisk standing up to ensure that the tines aren’t under any pressure which could cause them to weaken or deform over time.
 It is also worth noting that bamboo expands and shrinks according to humidity, and if the air is too dry, the whisk can crack.

-How to use a chasen
+How to Use a Chasen

 To learn how to use a chasen to whisk up a bowl of usucha, check out our guide here.